Link to an article by Tom Bartlett:

-- “Implicit bias” theory also fails to address Hannah Arendt‘s notion of the “banality of evil”.
+- “Implicit bias” theory even fails to address Hannah Arendt‘s notion of the “banality of evil”.
 In precisely the same way Arendt characterized the Nazi functionary Adolph Eichmann not as a monster but as a stupid man seeking career advancement without concern for the impact his “career” as an administrator for concentration camps had on others, most “bias” is applied in order to obtain something (economic capital, social capital, etc.) within a framework of social constructs.
 Most academics seem to exclude the “banality of evil” from “implicit bias” as a matter of definition.
 In this way, it is of no surprise that any link between supposed “implicit bias” and biased conduct has failed to hold up to empirical scrutiny, because the “implicit bias” theory focuses on a kind of conduct that is rare (monstrous bias for its own sake, unconnected to the accumulation of various forms of capital), and avoids confronting the more common type of morally ambivalent, malignantly narcissistic social ambition in which people simply have no empathy or concern for effects on others.